This article is about the Charles Schwab Checking account, which is available to US residents only.

 - Trouble in “high fraud incidence” countries/ATMs: When I was in Brazil, my Schwab card was rejected by a couple ATMs, and I had to spend some time calling Schwab to remove several blockages and restrictions, due to Brazil being a “high fraud country”.
 I guess it’s good they’re being cautious, but it’s still annoying, especially when you need money and can’t call international so easily.
 What you need to do is that before you travel, notify the bank of the countries you’re going to, and when one ATM rejects you, try another one. 🙂

 All in all, I do like my Schwab debit card as it has saved me a lot of fees and it’s so easy to find any ATM that accepts it.
-Keep my CAUTIONS in mind, though!
+Just keep the few caveats in mind and you’ll be saving a lot of money with your new card!